nginx/nginx/README.md

 > While nearly all popular Linux-based operating systems are distributed with a community version of nginx, we highly advise installation and usage of official [packages](https://nginx.org/en/linux_packages.html) or sources from this repository.
 Doing so ensures that you're using the most recent release or source code, including the latest feature-set, fixes and security patches.

 ## Modules
 NGINX is comprised of individual modules, each extending core functionality by providing additional, configurable features.
-See "Modules reference" at the bottom of [nginx documentation](https://nginx.org/en/docs/) for a complete list of native modules.
+See "Modules reference" at the bottom of [nginx documentation](https://nginx.org/en/docs/) for a complete list of official modules.

 NGINX supports static and dynamic modules.
 Static modules are defined at build-time and compiled into the resulting binaries.
-[Dynamic modules](https://nginx.org/en/linux_packages.html#dynmodules) (for example, [njs](https://github.com/nginx/njs)) are built and distributed separately.
-They can be added to, or removed from, an NGINX installation at any time.

-> [!IMPORTANT]
-> Official NGINX package distributions are built with all native open source static modules.
+See [Dynamic Modules](#dynamic-modules) for more information on how they work, as well as, how to obtain, install, and configure them.

 ## Configurations
 NGINX is highly flexible and configurable.
 Provisioning the software is achieved via text-based config file(s) organized in functional sections called "Contexts", accepting a vast amount of configuration parameters called "[Directives](https://nginx.org/en/docs/dirindex.html)".
 See [Configuration File's Structure](https://nginx.org/en/docs/beginners_guide.html#conf_structure) for a comprehensive definition of Directives and Contexts.